AP News Summary at 6:42 p.m. EDT - NewsBreak

 Related

-Takeaways: In sole Ga.
-Senate debate, Walker and Warnock spar on everything from policy to personal issues
+Herschel Walker and Raphael Warnock trade blows in Georgia U.S. Senate debate

-In Georgia's toss-up Senate contest, Herschel Walker and Raphael Warnock traded jabs over various issues in a debate that at times got personal.
+WASHINGTON, Oct 14 (Reuters) - Democratic U.S. Senator Raphael Warnock and Republican challenger Herschel Walker sparred over a range of issues from abortion and policing to personal integrity on Friday, as a key Georgia contest that could help determine control of the Senate came to a head in a contentious televised debate.

 Comments / 0